Devolutions/dvls-kubernetes-operator/README.md

 ### Devolutions Server configuration
 We recommend creating an [Application ID](https://helpserver.devolutions.net/webinterface_applications.html?q=application) specifically to be used with the Operator that has [minimal access to a vault](https://helpserver.devolutions.net/vaults_applications.html?q=application) that only contains the secrets to be synchronized.

-Only `Credential Entry - Username / Password` entries are supported at the moment.
-The following entry data is available per secret :
+Only `Credential Entry` entries are supported at the moment.
+The available entry data will depend on the `Credential Entry` type.
-- entry name
-- username
-- password

 ### Kubernetes configuration
 Since this operator uses Kubernetes Secrets, it is recommended that you follow [best practices](https://kubernetes.io/docs/concepts/security/secrets-good-practices/) surrounding secrets, especially [encryption at rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/).